BUStools/BUS_notebooks_python/README.md

 Installing bustools: https://github.com/BUStools/bustools

+Alternatively, you can use the bustools binaries that are available for linux and mac: https://github.com/BUStools/bustools/releases

 ## Complete notebooks
 These notebooks run form start to end, they download and process all needed data.
 Just place them on an empty folder and run them.